How to Get From Taman Negara to Kuala Lumpur

-3 ways to get from Taman Negara to Kuala Lumpur
+What are the 3 ways to travel from Taman Negara to Kuala Lumpur?

 Step 1: Taman Negara (Kuala Tahan) to Jerantut by Bus